-The waves in the Maldives were discovered in the 1970s by Tony Hussein Hinde, who famously stumbled upon the surf potential there when he was shipwrecked in the Maldives while sailing from Sri Lanka to Reunion Island.
+The waves in the Maldives were discovered in the 1970s by Tony Hussein Hinde, who famously stumbled upon the surf potential there when he was shipwrecked in the area while sailing from Sri Lanka to Reunion Island.

 There are three main surf zones in the Maldives—the central atolls, the southern atolls, and the Male atolls.
 During the northeast monsoon in April and May, the southern atolls (such as Huvadhoo) tend to enjoy the best conditions.